 When Q was in grade school and had one main teacher, we usually set up a meeting with the teacher, nurse, and the staff member who oversaw her 504 plan a few days before school began or during the first week of school to go over her care.
 We also looped in any teachers that might see her during the day who hadn’t already had her as a student before.

-Since Q is in middle school, she now has 8 different teachers during the day.
+When Q was in middle school, she had eight different teachers during the day.
 Eight!
-This year I decided to send a quick email in advance of school starting to highlight a few important points.
-It isn’t meant to cover all aspects of her daily diabetes management at school, but rather is intended as a head’s up that Q will be in their class and to alert them of her medical condition.
-They will learn more at her upcoming annual 504 meeting.
+I decided then to send a quick email in advance of school starting to highlight a few important points.
+It wasn’t meant to cover all aspects of her daily diabetes management at school but rather was intended as a head’s up that Q will be in their class and to alert them of her medical condition.
+They will learn more at her annual 504 meeting.